 Google is constantly updating their algorithm to reward web pages that thoroughly cover a topic and are part of a website that provides a good user experience.
 Keyword stuffing is out, and relational content is in.
 The more content you have on a subject that links together to form a theme, the better you will do at search.

 Keeping pace with current marketing trends and technologies is challenging.
 Having a solid marketing plan that you update and revisit annually can help.
-Check out our guide to Marketing Planning to learn how to establish your marketing plan, step-by-step.
+Check out our Guide to B2B Marketing Planning to learn how to establish your marketing plan, step-by-step.

 Wendy Covey is a CEO, a technical marketing leader, author of Content Marketing, Engineered, one of The Wall Street Journal’s 10 Most Innovative Entrepreneurs in America, and she holds a Texas fishing record.
 She resides in a small Hill Country town southwest of Austin, Texas, where she enjoys outdoor adventures with her family.